Palace of Westminster: Layout

 Layout of the principal floor, with north to the right.
-The Central Lobby is the octagonal space in the centre; the Commons chamber is to the north, with the Elizabeth Tower beyond.
+The Central Lobby is the octagonal space in the centre; the Commons chamber is to the north, with the Elizabeth Tower beyond (far-right).
 The Lord's Chamber is to the south, with the monarch's rooms beyond.
-Westminster Hall is to the west, at an angle.
+Westminster Hall is to the west (upper-right), at an angle.

 The palace is a roughly rectangular building with its long axis parallel to the River Thames.
 The building is planned around the Central Lobby, a large hall from which corridors lead north to the Commons Chamber, south to the Lords Chamber, and west to the public entrance and Westminster Hall; to the east are committee rooms and libraries.
 A suite of rooms known as the Royal Apartments is at the disposal of the reigning monarch; they lie beyond the Lords' Chamber at the far south of the palace.

 The palace has separate entrances for its different users: the monarch, members of the House of Lords, members of Parliament and the public.
 The Sovereign's Entrance is at the base of the Victoria Tower in the south-west corner of the palace, and leads directly to the Royal Apartments.
 Members of the House of Lords use the Peers' Entrance in the middle of the Old Palace Yard façade, which opens to an entrance hall.
 A staircase from there leads, through a corridor and the Prince's Chamber, to the Lords Chamber.
 Members of Parliament enter their part of the building from the Members' Entrance on the south side of New Palace Yard.
 Their route passes through a cloakroom in the lower level of the Cloisters and eventually reaches the Members' Lobby directly south of the Commons Chamber.
 St Stephen's Entrance, in the approximate centre of the building's western front, is the public entrance.
 From it, visitors walk through a flight of stairs to St Stephen's Hall, which houses a collection of marble statues of prominent parliamentarians, and then to the Central Lobby.